Overview of retention policies

 How a retention policy works with document versions in a site collection

 Versioning is a feature of all document libraries in SharePoint Online and OneDrive for Business.
-By default, versioning retains a minimum of five hundred major versions, though you can increase this limit.
+By default, versioning retains a minimum of 500 major versions, though you can increase this limit.
 For more information, see Enable and configure versioning for a list or library.

-A retention policy retains all versions of a document in a SharePoint site collection or OneDrive account.
-Each time a document subject to a retention policy is edited or deleted, a version is copied to the Preservation Hold library.
+A retain policy (retention policy that retains content instead of delete-only) retains all versions of a document in a SharePoint site collection or OneDrive account.
+Each time a document subject to a hold or retain policy is edited, a version is copied to the Preservation Hold library.
+Each time a document subject to a hold or retain policy is deleted, all versions are copied to the Preservation Hold library if versioning is enabled.
 Each version of a document in the Preservation Hold library exists as a separate item with its own retention period:

 If the retention policy is based on when the content was created, each version has the same expiration date as the original document.
 The original document and its versions all expire at the same time.